naacl2018-srw/jekyll-now/index.md

 ---

 The 2018 NAACL Student Research Workshop (SRW) will be held in conjunction with [NAACL HLT 2018](http://naacl2018.org) in New Orleans, Louisiana.
 The SRW gives student researchers in Computational Linguistics and Natural Language Processing the opportunity to present their work and receive constructive feedback and mentorship by experienced members of the ACL community.
-Please see the [Call for Papers](cfp) to participate. <!-- socials not ready yet: To stay updated, follow us on [Twitter](http://update.me), --> And contact us via [e-mails](mailto:naacl2018-SRW@googlegroups.com) for any questions.
+Please see the [Call for Papers](cfp) to participate. <!-- socials not ready yet: To stay updated, follow us on [Twitter](http://update.me), -->
+*We encourage* authors to consult to [the new policies](https://www.aclweb.org/portal/content/new-policies-submission-review-and-citation) that the ACL Executive Committee has recently adopted before submitting papers.

+And contact us via [e-mails](mailto:naacl2018-SRW@googlegroups.com) for any questions.

 #### Student Chairs